cbnsndwch/react-router-nest/.github/WORKFLOWS.md

 - Dockerfile path is explicitly set to `apps/server/Dockerfile`
 - Cache is enabled for faster builds using GitHub Actions cache

+### Simplified Dockerfile Structure

+The Dockerfile has been simplified to use a two-stage build approach:

+1. **Builder Stage**:
+   - Uses Node.js 22 Alpine as the base image
+   - Copies the entire repository into the container
+   - Installs dependencies with `--no-frozen-lockfile` to avoid dependency conflicts
+   - Builds the application using the pnpm filter

+2. **Production Stage**:
+   - Uses a fresh Node.js Alpine image
+   - Copies only the built application and package.json
+   - Installs only production dependencies
+   - Results in a smaller final image with no build tools or source code

 ## Badges

 Workflow status can be displayed in the README.md using the following badge: